Don’t make Fire Safety an emergency. Comply with The Fire Safety Order & keep your business.. in business

 Failure to comply with this legal requirement could mean you have broken the law.

-For a fire to start three elements are required; an ignition source,fuel and oxygen.
+For a fire to start three elements are required; an ignition source, fuel and oxygen.
 A fire cannot start if one of these is missing.
 Therefore, it is important that a fire risk assessment is undertaken and steps are taken to prevent all three coming together.

 Why are Fire Safety Regulations so important?

 Put simply fire kills and causes injury.
-As well as the humanitarian costs there can be high financial costs due to material and structural damage to buildings and potential legal costs, which is when a fire risk assessment is carried out could help prevent this from occuring.
+As well as the humanitarian costs there can be high financial costs due to material and structural damage to buildings and potential legal costs, which is when a fire risk assessment is carried out could help prevent this from occurring.

-The Fire Regulations require Fire Risk Assessments
+The Fire Regulations require fire alarm picture

 Until October 1st 2006 there were over 70 pieces of UK fire Regulations which included the Fire Precautions Act 1971 (FPA 1971) and the Fire Precautions (Workplace) Regulations 1997 as amended.
 The Regulatory Reform (Fire Safety) Order 2005 is now in force, which will amend and consolidate those pieces of UK Fire Regulations / legislation relating to fire safety.